jamestiotio/dbsys/project/README.md

 Future work might include implementing query optimization, as well as rollback and recovery.

+For some reason, this entire project made me develop anxiety whenever I run `ant runtest -Dtest=XXX` and `ant runsystest -Dtest=XXX` in any console window.
+I wonder why.
+Make of this information what you will.

 ## Acknowledgement

 The labs are modified from the [MIT 6.830 course](http://dsg.csail.mit.edu/6.830/).
 We thank the MIT staff for the materials.